bxparks/AceButton/examples/EncodedButtonsGeneralized/README.md

 ## Sample Output

-The sample output looks like this (blank lines added for reaability):
+The sample output looks where each button was Pressed then Released, then was Pressed/Released quickly to generate a Clicked event.
+Blank lines were added for
+readability:

 ```
 handleEvent(): virtualPin: 1; eventType: 0; buttonState: 0